fly-apps/safe-ecto-migrations/README.md

 ### GOOD ✅

 Instead, have Postgres create the index concurrently which does not block reads.
-You will need to disable the migration transactions to use `CONCURRENTLY`.
+You will need to disable the database transactions to use `CONCURRENTLY`, but since Ecto obtains migration locks through database transactions, this also implies that competing nodes may attempt to try to run the same migration (eg, in a multi-node Kubernetes environment that runs migrations before startup).
+Therefore, some nodes will fail startup for a variety of reasons due to this.

 ```elixir
 @disable_ddl_transaction true